CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  -  **Annotation 19**: Following each successful strike or failed strike, a body check must be rolled (unless the failed strike has no body).
 However, if the strike calls for any special actions to follow it (e.g., a character wounded by _"William"_ may be required to discard his items), these special actions are resolved before the body check.
 The body check is the first declared action in a nested chain of effects that immediately follows the strike dice-roll and special actions resulting from the strike.
 Other actions may be declared in response to a body check, in the same chain of effects, but these are limited to those actions that directly affect the body check dice-roll.
 E.g., _Tookish Blood_ could not be declared in response to the body check caused by _Giant Spiders_ wounding a Hobbit.
 No action may be declared in response to a special action resulting from a strike unless the special action is a dice-rolling action, i.e., a special action is generally considered synonymous with the strike dice-roll.
 If the special action is a dice-rolling action, an action may be declared in response to it if the action directly affects the dice-roll.
  -  **Annotation 20**: If more than one special action is to follow a strike, the defending player decides the order they are resolved.
  -  **Annotation 21**: A successful strike against a character is synonymous with that character being wounded, i.e., inverting a character card on the playing surface is not a separate action from the successful strike.
  -  Wounded characters only suffer a -2 prowess.
-In general, wounded characters are notconsidered tapped.
+In general, wounded characters are not considered tapped.
  -  Non-item prowess bonuses are applied in the order the player controlling the character decides.
  -  If a character is facing two strikes, and the first strike kills the character, the second strike is considered successful.
  - There is time between the strike sequences to take actions that are otherwise legal.